Yukigeshiki/investec-coding-assignments-rust/README.md

    e.
 For each Address in the attached file, determine if it is valid or not, and if not give an indication of what is invalid in a message format of your choice.

-To test the solutions just cd into an assignment lib folder and run `cargo test`.
+To test the solutions just run `cargo test`.